Holly (Ilex aquifolium)

 Mature specimens were often left in the countryside when hedges were grubbed out, as marker or boundary trees.
 Holly has always been seen as a powerful magical plant too, with uses ascribed to it ranging from preventing ringworm to having power over horses - together with the pliability of its wood this made it the most popular wood for whips.
 Its very pale colour and propensity to take colour from staining also made it a favourite wood for furniture inlays.

 Provenance certificates are available on request for our Holly plants, which are from the Southwest of England.

-Please note : Our Ilex Aquifolium is sold as small pot grown plants.
+Please note : Our Ilex Aquifolium is sold in 9cm pots rather than as bare root.